 What do I need to include to file for Arbitration?

-- So that our Grievance Committee can properly review your complaint, please ensure the following:
+In order for our Grievance Committee to properly review your complaint, please include the following:

-Your case will go to the Grievance Committee who acts as a grand jury and reviews each case to determine if it should go to a hearing.
-You will need to supply enough information for the Grievance Committee to determine if a co-op (between two brokerages) dispute exists and or to determine if there was unethical conduct on the part of the REALTOR® you are complaining about.
+After filing, your case will go to the Grievance Committee, who reviews each case to determine if it should go to a hearing (kind of like a grand jury).
+This is why it’s important that you supply enough information for the Grievance Committee to determine if a co-op (between two brokerages) dispute exists.